derekmerck/dstack-cirr/README.md

 $ . cirr.env && docker stack deploy --compose-file=cirr-stack.yml cirr
 ```

-Note that if volumes are created on a node, they are not removed when the stack is removed.
-Manually remove them to clear errors about directories not being found.
+Note that if volumes are created on a node, they are _not_ removed when the stack is removed.
+They must manually be removed to clear errors about directories not being found.

-Alternatively, you can log into Portainer after installing the admin stack and add the template file for the RIH CIRR from this repository.
+Alternatively, you can log into Portainer after installing the admin stack and add the template file for the RIH CIRR.

 #### Augmenting the CIRR